-Regarding our combined samples, we note that most of them are distributed along the MS, with 7 of them (5 of which are VUDS galaxies) slightly above 3 times the observed 0.37 dex scatter of the relation.
-We compare our sample with other works at similar intermediate redshifts \citep{Maseda2017,Tang2021} and with local metal-poor SFGs \citep{Berg2022} that will be used in following sections.
+Regarding our combined samples, we note that most are distributed along the MS, with 7 (5 of which are VUDS galaxies) slightly above 3 times the observed 0.37 dex scatter of the relation.
+We compare our sample with other works at similar intermediate redshifts \citep{Maseda2017,Tang2021} and with local metal-poor SFGs \citep{Berg2022} that will be used in the following sections.